Stresa Front: Conference

 Vansittart arranged for a four-day conference to take place in Stresa, starting on 11 April 1935.
 Vansittart proved to be the driving force behind the Conference, even though he had some obstacles to overcome first.
 Much to the chagrin of Italy and France, the British Sir John Simon had met with German officials in Berlin shortly before the Stresa Conference.
 Vansittart spent considerable effort assuaging Italian and French concerns that the British might seek rapprochement with the Nazis; he achieved this in part by sharing diplomatic intelligence gained during Simon's meeting in Berlin.

 The issue of Abyssinia (now Ethiopia) bedevilled the conference.
 Italy had asked Britain to bring along an expert on the subject, which it did.
-But in trying to solve the question of Europe, the Abyssinia issue had been sidelined leading up to the Conference.
-The resulting accounts on the issue vary: the official records make no mention of Abyssinia, though anecdotal evidence (perhaps invented by Mussolini) indicated that Mussolini had attempted to limit the Stresa Front's range to Europe, thereby allowing free rein in Abyssinia.
+But in trying to solve the question of Europe, the Abyssinia issue had been sidelined, leading up to the Conference.
+The resulting accounts of the issue vary: the official records make no mention of Abyssinia, though anecdotal evidence (perhaps invented by Mussolini) indicated that Mussolini had attempted to limit the Stresa Front's range to Europe, thereby allowing free rein in Abyssinia.
 Regardless, it appears that the British and Italians had not communicated properly: Italy thought it would have free rein in Abyssinia, and Britain thought it had made clear that Abyssinia was off limits.
 The issue would come to a head in the autumn of 1935.

 Dissolution

 The Abyssinia Crisis proved to be the stress test that the Stresa Front could not withstand.
 Abyssinia had been invaded by Italy in the First Italo-Ethiopian War in 1895, which had been a humiliating defeat for the Italians.
 Italy had never truly forgotten its ambitions of controlling Ethiopia, and Mussolini saw an expansionist opportunity.
 Baron Vansittart received much contemporary criticism for his role in organizing the Front, given that in trying to contain Germany, Britain and France had now effectively appeased Italy, by allowing it a free hand in Ethiopia.
 The short-lived Front collapsed completely with the Italian invasion of Abyssinia in October 1935.

 Mussolini had long held ambitions of controlling Abyssinia and was enraged by the signing of the Anglo-German Naval Agreement without being informed beforehand.
 Mussolini had held back on his invasion plans to avoid alienating his allies, especially since Ethiopia bordered French Somaliland and British Somaliland.
 However, he felt betrayed by Britain and so decided that there was no reason against the invasion.
 He also believed that the agreement violated the Stresa Front.

-On 6 January 1936 Mussolini told German Ambassador Ulrich von Hassell that he would not object to Germany taking Austria as a satellite state if it maintained its independence.
+On 6 January 1936, Mussolini told German Ambassador Ulrich von Hassell that he would not object to Germany taking Austria as a satellite state if it maintained its independence.
 On 22 February, Mussolini then agreed to Hitler's remilitarization of the Rhineland and stated that Italy would not honour the Locarno Treaty if the remilitarization occurred.

 The Stresa conference was judged a British "fiasco" by Vansittart:

 With this fiasco we lost Abyssinia, we lost Austria, we created the Axis, and we made the coming war with Germany inevitable.